bigmah/nso_gc_macos/README.md

 `cargo test` covers the wire-format decoding, the calibration maths and the pipe protocol — everything that can be checked without hardware.

-## Protocol references
+## Protocol notes

-- SDL's [`SDL_hidapi_switch2.c`](https://github.com/libsdl-org/SDL/blob/main/src/joystick/hidapi/SDL_hidapi_switch2.c) — init sequence, flash addresses, report offsets
-- [`murphyjt/wavebird`](https://github.com/murphyjt/wavebird) — macOS BLE behaviour and GATT channel selection
-- [`loserkidsblink/nsogcd`](https://github.com/loserkidsblink/nsogcd) — SW2 command frame structure, pairing
-- BlueRetro and ndeadly's Switch 2 research
+The SW2 command framing, the init sequence, the SPI flash addresses and the report 0x05 layout are all undocumented by Nintendo.
+They were established from prior open-source reverse-engineering of the Switch 2 controller family, and confirmed against this unit — the calibration this driver reads back matches over both transports, and the init sequence is the minimum that makes it stream.